-Deciding where to go on a year long break feels like an artist with a blank canvas.
+Deciding where to go for our year of travel, we felt like artist’s with a blank canvas.
 The ideas are endless and the fear of missing out means carefully curating a dream bucket list.
 But the thing is, our plan is to see very little, and as for our fomo – well – we’d rather that stem from missing out on culinary delights than excessive sight seeing.

 Reminding ourselves that less is more, we’ve steadily mapped out the first three months, with plenty of wriggle room.